YosysHQ-GmbH/blog_yosyshq/content/post/2025/03-tamara-tmr-yosys.md

 researching the application of novel EDA techniques to design specialised microprocessors for challenging environments.

-Matt can be reached [via LinkedIn](https://www.linkedin.com/in/mattyoung101/) or by emailing matt (at) mlyoung (dot) cool.
-Matt's [website](https://mlyoung.cool/) has more information on TaMaRa and other projects.
+Mel can be reached [via LinkedIn](https://www.linkedin.com/in/mattyoung101/) or by emailing mel (at) mlyoung (dot) cool.
+Mel's [website](https://mlyoung.cool/) has more information on TaMaRa and other projects.

 ----